 With a Design System, you have tried and true building blocks (buttons, coding snippets, style elements, etc.) at your disposal to create countless new interfaces.
 Each time you put those blocks together you can build a new product, but you don’t have to start from scratch and build the blocks, too.

 It might seem counter-intuitive, but one reason designers love Design Systems is because they empower designers to actually be more creative.

 This is because designers often worry about presenting designs that are difficult for developers to code.

-But a Design System created by designers and developers takes a little of the worry out of the creative process, allowing designers to truly embrace their creativity.
+But a Design System created by designers and developers, following company design principles, takes a little of the worry out of the creative process, allowing designers to truly embrace their creativity.

 7. Clear Guidelines